FabriceSalvaire/Patro/doc/sphinx/source/index.rst

 Overview
 ********

-Patro is a free and open source (*) Python module which implements pattern drafting for fashion design.
+Patro is a free and open source (*) Python library which implements pattern drafting for fashion design.

 .. rst-class:: small-text